jayneani1/Project-2/README.md

 #### PostMVP EXAMPLE

-- Add localStorage or firebase for storage
+- Create a map to click on regions where person went missing
+- Resources for people to help out

 ## Components
 ##### Writing out your components and its descriptions isn't a required part of the proposal but can be helpful.